universal-geocoder/universal-geocoder-js/docs/provider_usage/mapquest.md

 ## Options

 - `method` ("GET" or "POST", default: "GET"): the HTTP method to use when executing the query
-- `openDomain` (default: false): boolean to use the Open Geocoding API (relies solely on data contributed to OpenStreetMap)
+- `source` (default: "mapquest"): set it to "nominatim" to use the Open Geocoding API (relies solely on data contributed to OpenStreetMap)

 ## `geocode` parameters